-John is able to read at his age level.
-He has shown the ability to read and understand written directions.
+John is able to read at his age level and has not shown any delay.
+He has the ability to read and understand written directions.
 There are no known barriers of John's literacy level that would negatively affect him using an SGD.